kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## Why Embeddings Differ

-Each model learns from different text.
+Each model learns from different text
-Legal text shapes vectors differently than social media.
+Legal text shapes vectors differently than social media
-Culture and time shift meaning.
+Culture and time shift meaning
 Embeddings evolve as language evolves

 > Embeddings are mathematical representations of meaning that enable semantic search and similarity comparison.
 They've become foundational to modern AI systems, powering everything from search to recommendations.